AP FACT CHECK: Trump's exaggerations about the Russia probe

 THE FACTS: He falsely suggests that the Russia investigation was started by Democrats after losing the 2016 election.

-Trump typically points to a dossier of anti-Trump research partly financed by the Democratic Party and Hillary Clinton's campaign, which he incorrectly claims was the basis for the Russia probe.
-The dossier was initially financed by anti-Trump conservatives, and later by the Democrats.
+Trump typically points to a dossier of anti-Trump research financed by the Democratic Party and Hillary Clinton's campaign, which he incorrectly claims was the basis for the Russia probe.
+The research that was ultimately compiled into the dossier was initially financed by anti-Trump conservatives, and later by the Democrats.

 The FBI's investigation actually began months before it received the dossier.